|

 owner many years ago.
 This producer did not, of course, water down the Chianti with

-Other estates would purchase Cabernet or Merlot and include
+In the "old days", some estates would grow or purchase Cabernet or Merlot and include

 this in their Chianti wine.
-We've visited some producers and, after tasting, are not
+We had visited some producers and, after tasting,

 entirely certain the wines come from vineyards near the winery.
 The name of Chianti

-and the chance to cash in with Super-Tuscan type wines is, apparently, an enticing
+and the chance to cash in with Super-Tuscan type wines was an enticing

-The law has finally changed and producers are allowed a certain amount of flexibility in
+The law finally changed and producers are allowed a certain amount of flexibility in

 producing their wines.
 Today a Chianti might be 100% Sangiovese.
 While the law

-used to require Trebbiano and Malvasia at a minimum of 10%, today there's a maximum of 6%
+used to require Trebbiano and Malvasia at a minimum of 10%, today those are no

 But while the laws are wonderfully written in Italy, following them is something